PIARDSylvian/OC-P6-Front-End-Fisheye/app/README.md

 docker-compose up (with -d for deamon)

 ## How to use npm
-docker run -ti app /bin/bash
+docker exec -it app /bin/bash